TIBHannover/FAIR-R/_episodes/03-func-R.md

 ~~~
 {: .error}

-To understand what's going on, and make our own functions easier to use, let's re-define our `center` function as follows.
-Please create a new file for this and save it as `center.R`.
+To understand what's going on, and make our own functions easier to use, let's
+save our `center.R` file as `center2.R` and re-define the function as follows.

 ~~~